-Real Estate Commissions - The Advisor or Its Affiliates Up to 3% of Gross Offering Proceeds.
+Reimbursement of Organization and Offering Expenses - The Advisor and its Affiliates Up to 3% of Gross Offering Proceeds.
 All Organization and Offering Expenses (excluding Selling Commissions) will be advanced by the Advisor and its Affiliates and reimbursed by the Company.

-Up to 2.5% of Gross Offering Proceeds for reimbursement of bona fide marketing and due diligence expenses.
+Marketing support and due Up to 2.5% of Gross Offering Proceeds for diligence expense - Dealer reimbursement of bona fide marketing and due diligence expenses.